gestione-progetto/5A/README.md

+# 5A -  Gestione Progetto e Organizzazione d'Impresa.

-# 5A - Giua Cagliari - a.s.
+## 5A - Giua Cagliari - a.s.
 2017-18

-# Gestione Progetto e Organizzazione d'Impresa.

 ### 27 Settembre 2017